yogeshbdeshpande/draft-cca-rats-endorsements/draft-ydb-rats-cca-endorsements.md

 # Arm CCA Endorsements
 {: #sec-cca-endorsements }

-Arm CCA attestation scheme is a composite attestation scheme which comprises a CCA Platform Attestation & a Realm Attestation.
+Arm CCA attestation scheme is a composite attestation scheme which comprises a CCA Platform Attestation & a Realm Attestation{{CCA-ARCH}}.
 Hence appraisal of Arm CCA attestation needs endorsements for both CCA Platform and CCA Realm.
 This draft documents both the CCA platform and realm endorsements.

 ## Arm CCA Platform Endorsements